 Reviewing existing pay structures presents an ideal opportunity to standardise pay structures and reward strategies across the business as a whole – particularly if it is a large organisation with multiple departments or offices all working in different ways.
 It may be a complex job, but the long-term payoff in terms of organisational culture, employee engagement and transparency around pay makes it worthwhile.

 In addition, this is also the ideal time to discuss the new pay structure in detail with key personnel and iron out any initial queries or issues that may arise.
-It’s important to ensure that senior management are aware, happy and equipped to back the planned changes.
+It’s important to ensure that senior management is aware, happy and equipped to back the planned changes.

 Salary benchmarking and career progression